jubatus/website/source/en/faq_rpc_err_workaround.rst

   exception will be raised.
 Timeout raises ``msgpackrpc.error.TimeoutError`` exception.
   Server-side connection close also raises ``msgpackrpc.error.TimeoutError`` .
   You should catch these exceptions by ``try - except`` block and will retry RPC.
-  Before you retry, you must close sessions explicitly and **re-create client object**
+  Before you retry, you must close sessions explicitly and **re-create a client object**

 + When RPC method or type mismatching occur, ``msgpackrpc.error.CallError`` exception will be raised.